Skip to content

 Researchers are asked to align their research project with one or more of the following areas:

 The definitions of public good that are stated in the RAS application dropdown menu are starting points.
-Any ellaboration on these points helps the panel to determine that the research has a valuable, public-minded purpose.
+Any elaboration on these points helps the panel to determine that the research has a valuable, public-minded purpose.

 Researchers are also encouraged to use a SMART (Specific, Measurable, Achievable, Relevant, and Time-bound) approach to crafting their statements of public good.